tatuylonen/wiktextract/README.md

 This is a utility and Python package for for extracing data from Wiktionary.

 **Currently working on this, and the repository may be broken on some days.
-New release with major changes expected in July 2020.**
+New release with major changes expected in August 2020.
+This has gotten significantly delayed, and I apologize, but now I finally really should be able to work on this in August.**

 ## Overview